DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Introduction

 Our contributions can be summarized as follows.

-\begin{list}{\labelitemi}{\leftmargin=1em} \item We propose a novel audio generation model, DreamAudio, that is capable of performing content-customized audio generation with text prompts as condition. \item We propose a multi-reference customization structure, which allows the features from the reference audio to be fused for text-to-audio generation. \item We develop two new datasets for training and evaluating the proposed method and establish a new benchmark for content-customized text-to-audio generation from real-world audio events. \item Our experiments show that \textit{DreamAudio} significantly enhances the ability of TTA models for customized audio generation and achieves state-of-the-art CTTA performance. \end{list}
+\begin{list}{\labelitemi}{\leftmargin=1em} \item We propose a novel audio generation model, DreamAudio, that is capable of performing content-customized audio generation with text prompts as condition. \item We propose a multi-reference customization (MRC) structure, which allows the features from the reference audio to be fused with input prompts for text-to-audio generation. \item We develop two new datasets for model training and evaluation, and establish a new benchmark for content-customized text-to-audio generation. \item Our experiments show that \textit{DreamAudio} significantly enhances the ability of TTA models for customized audio generation and establishes a strong baseline for this new CTTA task. \end{list}